nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Use case 03: Edit a task

 Preconditions: Dash is launched and user is on tasks tab

 <u>MSS:</u>

-1. User inputs the task index to be edited, specifying updated info for the task
+1. User inputs the task index to be edited, specifying updated information for the task
-2. Dash edits the task
+2. Dash edits the task with the provided information and shows the updated task list

 Use case ends.